aamcbee/AdaOja/README.md

 The file <code>[data_strm_subclass.py](./data_strm_subclass.py)</code> contains functions for parsing these bag-of-words text files in python.

-For example, for small bag-of-words datasets the dimensions $n$, $d$, the number of non-zeros, the density, the dataset (as a sparse $n \times d$ csr matrix) and the norm of the dataset squared are computed by running:
+For example, for small bag-of-words datasets the dimensions n, d, the number of non-zeros, the density, the dataset (as a sparse nxd csr matrix) and the norm of the dataset squared are computed by running:

 ```python
 n, d, nnz, dense, SpX, norm2 = dssb.get_bagX('docword.kos.txt')
 ```

-Alternatively, a list of the first $m$ sparse blocks of size $B$ can be returned by running the following:
+Alternatively, a list of the first m sparse blocks of size B can be returned by running the following:

 ```python
 n, d, nnz, dense, SpX, norm2 = dssb.get_bagXblocks('docword.nytimes.txt', B, block_total=m)